 Understanding Tai Chi

-Each of our Instructors have over ten years experience.
+Each of our Instructors has over ten years of experience.
 Initially, we start with classes where we learn the fundamentals.
 These basics are practiced daily until they become a natural foundation for all our movements.
-This allows for improved balance, posture and energy flow.
+This allows for improved balance, posture, and energy flow.

 As a form of complementary medicine, practices can be tailored to individual needs making it an ideal aid to recovery from illness or injury.

 Understanding the living philosophy of Tai Chi allows us to become more centered and to understand our Self.
 It is our commitment to our exercise and our students over 30 years that have people returning for years.

 Tai Chi improves motor skills, balance and corrects posture slowly and gently.
 It increases the circulation of the blood and other body fluids.
 Muscle strength and flexibility are noticeably improved.

 Research has shown, Tai Chi and Qigong are beneficial treatments for Headaches, Asthma, Arthritis, Heart Disease, Cancer, Chronic Fatigue, Fibromyalgia, Pain, and a wide variety of common ailments.

 Because there is a connection between physical and emotional health, not only is there a marked improvement in organ function, emotional balance is improved over a relatively short period.

 People who practice Tai Chi regularly report having more energy and drive.
 They sleep better, have improved balance, flexibility and knee strength, and reduced the incidence of falling in the elderly.
 Tai Chi cultivates focus and calmness.